Corporate Tax Planning in Malaysia

 For companies in a loss making/ non-tax paying position

 - Business losses can be set off against income from all sources in the current year.
-Any unutilised losses can be carried forward indefinitely to be utilised against income from any business source.
+Any unutilised losses can be carried forward indefinitely to be utilised against income from any business source (up to 10 years).
 If the company is dormant, the carry forward of losses is only allowed if the shareholder continuity test is met.

 - Unabsorbed capital allowances can be carried forward indefinitely to be utilised against income from the same business source.
 If the company is dormant, the carry forward of capital allowances is only allowed if the shareholder continuity test is met.

-- Group relief is a scheme which enables Malaysian related companies to deduct 70% of current year adjusted business losses of the surrendering company from the defined aggregate income of another company.
+- Group relief is a scheme which enables Malaysian related companies to deduct 70% of current year adjusted business losses of the surrendering company from the defined aggregate income of another company (subject to conditions).

 For companies in a tax-paying position